BenCuff/github-pages-test/docs/communicating-uncertainty.md

   {% include expandable-section.html number="18" content=expandable_content_18 title="R code for Example 3" %}
 {% include expandable-block-end.html %}

-### Error bars
+#### ✔️ Error bars

 Error bars are a classic method for representing uncertainty that can be used in multiple chart types.
 They can be used to indicate the minimum and maximum values (range), interquartile range, standard deviation, standard error, or confidence intervals.

-We recommend that statistics producers use error bars to visualise uncertainty on bar charts.
+We recommend that error bars are used to visualise uncertainty on bar charts.
 To ensure that there is sufficient contrast between the bars and the error bars we recommend adding a white buffer around each error bar (see Example 4a).

 Example 4a shows a time-series with year on the x-axis and a hypothetical variable on the x-axis.
 Black error bars are included to show the uncertainty (expressed as 95% confidence intervals) in the estimate for each year.
-The wider the error bar the larger the uncertainty.
+The taller the error bar, the larger the uncertainty.

-#### Example 4a: Hypothetical variable, England, 2010 to 2020
+##### Example 4a: Hypothetical variable, England, 2010 to 2020
 <img src="assets/img/communicating uncertainty/Example 4.png" alt="" width="600px">

 Note: the error bars represent 95% confidence intervals.